-COLLECTIONS (EXCLUDING ELECTRONIC FUNDS TRANFERS)
+COLLECTIONS (EXCLUDING ELECTRONIC FUNDS TRANSFERS)

 - 4. Procedure: Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
 Randomly select five deposit sites (or all deposit sites if less than five). - 5.
 Procedures: For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
-Randomly select one collection location for each deposit site (i.e. five collection locations for five deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: - a) Employees that are responsible for cash collections do not share cash drawers/registers. - b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit.
+Randomly select one collection location for each deposit site (i.e. five collection locations for five deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: - a) Employees responsible for cash collections do not share cash drawers/registers.